Frequently Asked Questions

 Can I use my consumer genetic testing data (23andMe / Ancestry.org / etc.) with PharmCAT?

 PharmCAT requires input genomic data to be in VCF format.
-If you can transform your data into valid VCF that meets the requirements outlined in PharmCAT documentation then you can run it.
-However, if you're not familiar with genomic data tools then this may be an extremely difficult task.
+If you can transform your data into valid VCF that meets the requirements outlined in PharmCAT's documentation, then you can use it.
+However, if you're not familiar with genomic data tools, then this may be an extremely challenging task.

-PharmCAT does not test against datasets generated by consumer testing companies so we can make no claim about how well they work.
-Many consumer testing datasets have limited overlap with most of the gene definitions used by PharmCAT so this could result in results with very few callable alleles and, thus, not very useful reports.
+PharmCAT does not test against datasets generated by consumer testing companies, so we make no claim about how well they work.
+Many consumer testing datasets have limited overlap with most of the gene definitions used by PharmCAT, so this could result in results with very few callable alleles and therefore not very useful reports.
 PharmCAT works best with data derived from whole genome sequencing (WGS) datasets that have good coverage.

 Regarding 23andMe in particular, some things to consider: